On 30 June 2022, the Clean Energy Regulator issued a Public Interest Certificate in relation to the Australian Carbon Exchange procurement process.

 Expressions of interest for an Australian carbon exchange - YouTube we delivered on Tuesday 11 May 2021.

-Find out more about the three-year development of an Australian Carbon Exchange in the project timeline.
+Find out more about the 3-year development of an Australian Carbon Exchange in the project timeline.

 About The Clean Energy Regulator